Organic systems have huge potential when it comes to mitigating the worst impacts of climate change and halting biodiversity loss.

 - As such, organic farms are havens for wildlife and provide homes for bees, birds and butterflies

 - On average, birds and insects are 50% more abundant on organic farms

-So, whilst the price tag may be higher, there's real value in supporting farming systems that produce food as part of healthy ecosystems, supporting our precious wildlife populations.
+So, whilst the price tag may be higher, there's real value in supporting farming systems that produce food as part of healthy ecosystems, supporting our precious wildlife populations long into the future.

 So - is organic worth the money?
 By paying a little more for the food you're buying, you're casting a vote for food as it should be:

 - Supporting a farming and certification system you can trust